catiotocat/Universal-DHD-Remote-Access-Websocket/README.md

 The server program was designed to run in Python 3.13 and relies on the `websockets` library.
 The server will default to running at the following url: `ws://localhost:8059/`
-The client program provided in this repo is configured to use this url by default as well.
+The installer has this url available as a preset.

 More documentation will be written in the future.